edufelip/finn/README.md

 Notifications
 - Android uses FCM.
 Foreground notifications are shown, and a Flow-based repository feeds the UI.
 - iOS scaffold included: call `IosPush.requestAuthorization()` at startup and `IosPush.handleRemoteNotification(title, body)` from your AppDelegate to feed shared UI.

+## Remote Config
+- The app expects the following parameters in Firebase Remote Config (defaults live in `app/src/main/res/xml/remote_config_defaults.xml`):
+  - `feed_cache_ttl_ms`
+  - `community_search_ttl_ms`
+  - `community_details_ttl_ms`
+  - `comment_cache_ttl_ms`
+- These values (in milliseconds) control how long feed, community, and comment responses stay in the SQLDelight cache before a fresh network fetch is enforced.
+- Quick setup:
+  1. Open your Firebase project → Remote Config → Add parameters matching the keys above.
+  2. Use the defaults from `remote_config_defaults.xml` (5–15 minutes) or adjust per environment.
+  3. Publish the Remote Config changes, then restart the app (debug fetch interval is 1 s, release 1 h).
+- You can also override `comments_page_size` and `remote_server` the same way.

+## Architecture Notes
+- Domain use cases emit `Flow<Result<T>>`, so UI layers collect a single stream for loading, success, and error states without manual try/catch.
+- Network calls use an OkHttp `HttpLoggingInterceptor` wired to `FinnNetwork` for verbose request/response logs in debug builds.

 ## Modules
 - `app/` Android application (Hilt wiring, platform services, Navigation Compose)